vanrein/ods-rpc/README.md

-# A web-based API for OpenDNSSEC
+# A Remote Procedure Call API for OpenDNSSEC

 This document describes an implementation of the careful zone life cycle as shown in the separate document